Nietzsche for physicists: The eternal recurrence of the same

-The question on the possibility of recurrence of the \textit{same} is still an open issue because the knowledge on the structure formation (galaxies and galaxy clusters), the black holes evaporation in the contraction phase and the thermodynamic problem (the entropy increase in each expansion phase) are not totally solved within our science today.
-Such as Nietzsche points out, his \textit{Gedankenexperiment}, his idea of eternal recurrence as a thought experiment, assumes the eternal repetition of the same states for generating ethical consequences, \enquote{all in the same succession and sequence}.\footnote{There exists a debate on the recurrence: is the recurrence of the same or of the different?
+The question of the possibility of recurrence of the \textit{same} is still an open issue because the knowledge of the structure formation (such as galaxies and galaxy clusters), the black holes evaporation in the contraction phase, and the thermodynamic problem (the entropy would increase in each expansion phase) are not totally solved within our science today.
+As Nietzsche points out in his \textit{Gedankenexperiment}, his idea of eternal recurrence as a thought experiment assumes the eternal repetition of the same states for generating ethical consequences, \enquote{all in the same succession and sequence}.\footnote{There exists a debate on the recurrence: is the recurrence of the same or of the different?
 I agree with \cite{Krueger} because only the recurrence of the same would have an impact on ethical issues.}